1987–88 Chicago Blackhawks season: Regular season

-The Blackhawks were a streaky team – winning five in row in October, followed by 7 straight without a win, then won five of the next seven, then lost eight straight.
+The Blackhawks were a streaky team – winning five times in a row in October, followed by 7 straight without a win, then won five of the next seven, then lost eight straight.
 The up and down season ended on the down with the Hawks going winless in their last eight games of the season.
 The team's fortunes were greatly hampered by injuries, with regulars Doug Wilson, Keith Brown, Steve Thomas, Wayne Presley, Duane Sutter, Bob Murray, and Behn Wilson, all missing considerable playing time.
-They would finish the season 30–41–9 (69 Points) – good for 3rd Place in the Norris Division.
+They would finish the season 30–41–9 (69 Points) – good for 3rd place in the Norris Division.

 Offensively, the Blackhawks were again led by Denis Savard, who had an outstanding season leading the team in scoring for the seventh year in a row with team highs of 44 goals, 87 assists and 131 points (which ranked third in the league behind Lemieux and Gretzky).
 Steve Larmer was again second in points with 41 goals and 48 assists.
 Offseason acquisition Rick Vaive was second in goals with 43, and mid-season addition, Dirk Graham had 37 points in his half-season with the Hawks.
 On defense, Doug Wilson again led the club with 32 points (in just 27 games), with Keith Brown leading in the club in plus/minus with +5.
 Gary Nylund led the team in penalty minutes with 208.

-In goal, rookie Darren Pang took over in the net with a 3.48 GAA and a 17-23-1 record in 45 games.
+In goal, rookie Darren Pang took over in the net with a 3.48 GAA and a 17–23–1 record in 45 games.
 Bob Mason was relegated to the bench more and more as the season wore on and finished with a 4.15 GAA and 13–18–8 record in 41 games.